 In 2013, after years of running to various places for rehearsals and office space, we were delighted to move into our first real home at the Just Be Cause Center for Not-for-Profit Development (1013 West State/MLK Jr. St. in Ithaca).

-Created by Jerry Dietz to honor the memory of his late wife Judy, the Center provides R2P with beautiful office space (that doubles as a bustling hangout space for teens during rehearsals) and two rehearsal rooms, including a dance studio with a proper, healthful sprung floor and a full wall of mirrors – a tool we had never, ever had before!
-According to Steinhagen, "Mirrors make an enormous difference to the kids' ability to learn and grow.
-When you're an adolescent, your brain and body sometimes disagree about where your elbows are in space – because last week the answer might have been different!
-Having mirrors provides real-time feedback that helps young people not only learn the dances better, but also to gain a better self-awareness in a very direct and literal way."
+Created by Jerry Dietz to honor the memory of his late wife Judy, the Center has provided R2P with beautiful office space (that doubles as a bustling hangout space for teens during rehearsals) and two rehearsal rooms, including a dance studio with a sprung floor and a full wall of mirrors – a tool we had never, ever had before!

-Beginning with the 2015 season, R2P as an organization rededicated itself to its founding principle of universal accessibility to all of our community's youth by eliminating the tuition requirement for participation.
+Beginning with the 2015 season, R2P as an organization rededicated itself to its founding principle of universal accessibility to all of our community's youth by eliminating any financial obligation for participation.
 This means that any interested young person can be in shows and share in the R2P experience FREE of any charge.
 If you believe that R2P should continue to remain open to all, please consider making a donation to support us.